DevOpsNest-sys/DevOps-Roadmap/README.md

 The most popular cloud providers in the market are **AWS** and **Azure**, as well as **Google Cloud**.

-Here you need to know how to manage users and administration, networks, virtual servers, etc.
+Here, you need to know how to manage users and administration, networks, virtual servers, etc.

 **Resources:**